gracelang/language/languageSpec/spec.md

         }
     }

+    method emptiness2 {
+        object {
+            method isEmpty { size == 0 }
+            method nonEmpty { size != 0 }
+            method ifEmptyDo (eAction) nonEmptyDo (nAction) {
+                    if (isEmpty) then { eAction.apply } else { do(nAction) }
+            }
+        }
+    }

+The advantage of `emptiness1` is that it makes the programmer's intention clearer.
+Moreover, if a field or an inherit statement were inadvertently added to `emptiness1`, the implementation would immediately complain.
+With the second form, the error would be found only when `emptiness 2` is `use`d

 ## Type Parameters

-Like methods, classes and traits may be declared to with type parameters, and requests on the class or trait may optionally be provided with type arguments.
+Like methods, classes and traits may be declared with type parameters, and requests on the class or trait may optionally be provided with type arguments.

 **Example**

     class vectorOfSize(size)⟦T⟧ {
         var contents := Array.size(size)